nschlia/ffmpegfs/INSTALL.md

 Copyright (C) 2017-2019 Norbert Schlia (nschlia@oblivion-software.de)
 This file was originally copyright (C) 2013-2014 K. Henriksson.

-It can be distributed under the terms of the GFDL 1.3 or later.
+This documentation may be distributed under the GNU Free Documentation License (GFDL) 1.3 or later with no invariant sections, or alternatively under the GNU General Public License (GPL) version 3 or later.
-See README.md for more information.

 Prerequisites
 -------------